jpowersbaseball/mlbchat/README.md

 - Tool-using: The role-based prompts along with all the tools described by the MCP Server.

 The tool-using transcript is produced at each interactions, and then re-output in its final state at the end of the char.
-During the interaction, if the LLM mentions 'Would you like me to' or 'look up specific players', a canned user response is sent saying (essentially) 'Yes, please do.'
+During the interaction, two canned prompts are used to first ask for general trade advice and then for specific trade candidates, targets and partners.

 The tool-using chat will cut off after 10 messages have been sent (roughly, as Haiku sometimes sends multi-part messages).
 This can be changed in the following